tbrown122387/dockerized_trade_exec/README.md

 This repository complements the functionality of [my other repo.](github.com/tbrown122387/dockerized_logger) Unlike the other repo, which only logs data, this one does not log any data, and instead submits orders to Interactive Brokers.

+## Warning

+Please carefully edit the trading logic before using a live account.
+If you launch this program as it is now, there is a nonnegligible chance you will zero out your account in a matter of seconds.

 ## Quick start guide

 On a host machine that you have shell access to (remote or local), clone this repo, change the config files, then type